manuelorozcotoro/Mineria_De_Datos/Practicas_Tareas/README.md

 *Reference by Kirill Eremenko www.superdatascience.com*

 ```
+#Instructions for this dataset:
+# You have only been supplied vectors.
+You will need
+# to create the matrices yourself.
+# Matrices:
+# - FreeThrows
+# - FreeThrowAttempts
+#Kirill Eremenko
+#www.superdatascience.com

+#Copyright: These datasets were prepared using publicly available data.
+#           However, theses scripts are subject to Copyright Laws.
+#           If you wish to use these R scripts outside of the R Programming Course
+#           by Kirill Eremenko, you may do so by referencing www.superdatascience.com in your work.

+#Comments:
+#Seasons are labeled based on the first year in the season
+#E.g. the 2012-2013 season is preseneted as simply 2012

 #Notes and Corrections to the data:
 #Kevin Durant: 2006 - College Data Used
 #Kevin Durant: 2005 - Proxied With 2006 Data